dietmarja/LLM-Elements/README.md

-# LLM-Elements
+# Fine Tuning
-The training loop fine-tunes the pretrained model on a new dataset.
+The training loop set up in Training_Loop_01.ipynb fine-tunes a pretrained model on a new (and very simple!) dataset.
 Fine-tuning involves updating the weights of the pretrained model so that it can better handle the specific data it is being trained on.
 Key processing steps involve:

+- Prepare the training loop
-- Loading a pretrained model via the transformer library from Huggingface
+    - Initialize a pretrained model and a tokenizer via the transformer library from Huggingface
-- Loading a tokenizer via the transformer library from Huggingface
+    - Standardize the length of input sequences via padding tokens
+    - Make training data availablle
+    - Define the optimizer (Adaptive Moment Estimation, Adam) and the loss function (Cross-Entropy)
+- Run the training loop for echoch=3 iterations

 ### Training Loop Diagram for Training_Loop_01.ipynb